Cloudslab/cloudsimsdn/README.md

 # CloudSimSDN

 CloudSimSDN: SDN extension of CloudSim project.
-Version 2.0 is now availalbe.
+Version 2.0 (CloudSimSDN-NFV) is now availalbe.

 ## New Features: